 Transform Research Knowledge into Life-changing Devices and Technologies

 Some of today's most important medical breakthroughs are developed by bioengineers.
 Our teams of engineers, scientists, mathematicians, and healthcare providers have developed engineered tissues, internal and external prosthetics, multiple imaging modalities, and diagnostic and therapeutic devices.

-As the field of bioengineering evolves, the master’s degree is becoming increasingly important for advancement in the profession.
+As the field of bioengineering evolves, a master’s degree is becoming increasingly important for advancement in the profession.
 There is a need for individuals to lead efforts in more specialized roles, especially in the design, development, and operationalization of bioengineering technologies and devices.
 Master's-level graduates can fill this need.

 As a master's student in our program you will: